wslh-bio/augur-nf/README.md

 optional arguments:
   --output  <output_path>  Path to ouput directory, default "augur_results".
-  --filter  <path_to_file> Filter out a list of sequences --group_by               What metadata column to group sequences by (use with --filter) --seq_per_group          Number of sequences per group (use with --filter and --seq_per_group) --traits                 Perform ancestral reconstruction of a trait --columns                What metadata column(s) to use for ancestral reconstruction (use with --trait)
+  --filter  <path_to_file> Filter out a list of sequences --group_by               What metadata column to group sequences by, default "country year month" (use with --filter) --seq_per_group          Number of sequences per group (use with --filter and --seq_per_group) --traits                 Perform ancestral reconstruction of a trait --columns                What metadata column(s) to use for ancestral reconstruction (use with --trait)